 Location of the apartment inside the building

-- Vorderhaus or VH: street facing side of the building
+- Vorderhaus or VH: street facing the side of the building

-- Hinterhaus or HH: building in the backyard, behind the street facing building
+- Hinterhaus or HH: the building in the backyard, behind the street-facing building

-- Seitenflügel or SF: building on the right or left side of the backyard.
+- Seitenflügel or SF: the building on the right or left side of the backyard.

 Furnished vs unfurnished apartments

 - Möbliert: furnished apartment – many temporary and private sublet contracts come with furniture from the tenant in the flat.
 There are real estate agencies focusing on fully equipped flats, see our guide on renting furnished apartments in Berlin.

 - Unmöbliert: unfurnished apartment – long-term leases most of the time come without any furniture.
 Often there is not even kitchen furniture included but in most cases, there is a kitchen sink (but not always!) and the bathroom has a shower or a bath tub and a toilet.